Danzig-Wonneberg / Gdansk-Ujescisko

 When I visited the village in 1970, I only found the former administrator's house.
 The beech tree on the left belonged to the former garden.

-1 dwelling, 2 cow shed and pigsty, 3 barn, 4 horse stable, 5 room for carriages and smithy, 6 Administrator's house.
+1 dwelling, 2 cow shed and pigsty, 3 barn, 4 horse stable, 5 room for carriages and smithy, 6 administrator's house.

 Karin sent me some photos.